chrismartinjazz/odin-todo-list/planning.md

 ## Spec

-- Dynamically create Todo objects (factories or constructors / classes)
+- DONE Dynamically create Todo objects (factories or constructors / classes)
-- Properties must include:
+- DONE Properties must include:
-  - title
+  - DONE title
-  - description
+  - DONE description
-  - dueDate
+  - DONE dueDate
-  - priority
+  - DONE priority
-- Brainstorm additional properties.
+- DONE Brainstorm additional properties.
 E.g. notes, checklist, priority level.
-- Projects - lists of todos.
+- DONE Projects - lists of todos.
-  - Users can allocate a project on creation of Todo.
+  - DONE Users can allocate a project on creation of Todo.
-  - New todo goes into a default project (Inbox) if not allocated an existing project
+  - DONE New todo goes into a default project (Inbox) if not allocated an existing project
-  - Users can create new projects
+  - DONE Users can create new projects
-  - Users can delete projects (todos all go back into Inbox)
+  - DONE Users can delete projects (todos all go back into Inbox)
-  - A todo can have only one project.
+  - DONE A todo can have only one project.
 - Application and DOM are separate.
 - Use npm date-fns to manipulate dates and times.
 - use [localStorage] <https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API> to store data on user's computer.